M-STARX/Guide/docs/source/motorcontroller-challenge.rst

 Programming
 -----------

-This part of the training will familiarize you with the basics of PID controllers, rotary encoders and arduino
+This part of the training will familiarize you with the basics of PID controllers, rotary encoders and Arduino.

 **Learn Encoders**
 ~~~~~~~~~~~~~~~~~~

 A rotary encoder is a type of sensor that alternates between high and low voltage (example 5V and 0V).
 If you check the motor data sheet, you will see there are two encoders.
 Each encoder will alternate between high and low when you spin the motor.
-The direction that the motor spins can be determined by which encoder switches voltage first. `Here <https://www.youtube.com/watch?v=CpwGXZX-5Ug.>`_ is a useful video that explains encoders in simple terms
+The direction that the motor spins can be determined by which encoder switches voltage first. `Here <https://www.youtube.com/watch?v=CpwGXZX-5Ug.>`_ is a useful video that explains encoders in simple terms.

 .. image:: assets/encoder.png